TacoCake/mediamanager/Guides/guide-setup-torrent-client.md

 *Encrypted traffic* basically hides the current data that you are torrenting from anyone looking in on your internet traffic.
 (I.E. Your ISP)
 >**Important note: however, anyone _inside_ the peers list, can easily see your IP in the peers list.
->Which is why it is recommended to get a VPN for torrenting**
+>Which is why it is recommended to get a VPN for torrenting.**